ntustison/Histograms/Text/stitched.md

 ### University of Virginia cohort

-A retrospective dataset was collected consisting of young healthy (n=10), older healthy (n=7), cystic fibrosis (CF) (n=14), interstitial lung disease (ILD) (n=10), and chronic obstructive pulmonary disease (n=10).
-MR iImaging with hyperpolarized 129Xe gas was performed under an Institutional Review Board (IRB) approved protocol with written informed consent obtained from each subject.
-In addition, all imaging was performed under a Food and Drug Administration (FDA) approved physician’s Investigational New Drug application (IND 57866) for hyperpolarized 3He.
-MRI data were acquired on a 1.5 T whole-body MRI scanner (Siemens Avanto, Siemens Medical Solutions, Malvern, PA) with broadband capabilities and a flexible 129Xe 3He chest radiofrequency coil (RF;
+A retrospective dataset was collected consisting of young healthy (n=10), older healthy ($n=7$), cystic fibrosis (CF) (n=14), interstitial lung disease (ILD) ($n=10$), and chronic obstructive pulmonary disease ($n=10$).
+MR imaging with hyperpolarized 129Xe gas was performed under an Institutional Review Board (IRB) approved protocol with written informed consent obtained from each subject.
+In addition, all imaging was performed under a Food and Drug Administration (FDA) approved physician’s Investigational New Drug application.
+MRI data were acquired on a 1.5 T whole-body MRI scanner
-IGC Medical Advances, Milwaukee, WI; or Clinical MR Solutions, Brookfield, WI).
+(Siemens Avanto, Siemens Medical Solutions, Malvern, PA) with broadband capabilities and a flexible 129Xe chest radiofrequency coil (RF; IGC Medical Advances, Milwaukee, WI; or Clinical MR Solutions, Brookfield, WI).
+During a
-During a <10–20-second breath-hold following the inhalation of $\approx 1000$ mL of hyperpolarized 129Xe mixed with nitrogen up to a volume equal to 1/3 Forced vital capacity (FVC) of the respective subject, a set of 15-17 contiguous coronal lung slices were collected in order to cover the entire lungs.
-Parameters of the Gradient echo (GRE) sequence with a Spiral k-space sampling with 12 interleaves for 129Xe MRI were as
+$\leq 10$ breath-hold following the inhalation of $\approx 1000$ mL of hyperpolarized 129Xe mixed with nitrogen up to a volume equal to 1/3 forced vital capacity (FVC) of the respective subject, a set of 15-17 contiguous coronal lung slices were collected in order to cover the entire lungs.
-follows: repetition time msec / echo time msec, 7/1; flip angle, 20$^{\circ}$;
-matrix, 128 $\times$ 128: in-plane voxel size, 4 $\times$ 4 mm;
-section slice thickness, 15 mm; and intersection gap, none.
+Parameters of the gradient echo (GRE) sequence with a spiral k-space sampling with 12 interleaves for 129Xe MRI were as follows: repetition time msec / echo time msec, 7/1; flip angle, 20$^{\circ}$; matrix, 128 $\times$ 128: in-plane voxel size, 4 $\times$ 4 mm; section slice thickness, 15 mm; and intersection gap, none.
 The data were deidentified prior to analysis.

 <!-- A retrospective dataset was collected consisting of young healthy ($n=10$),